gbraad/fedora-modularity/source/architecture/building-naming/stack.rst

 distinguish that from the individual modules within the stack; the stack content and metadata may have exactly the same format as module metadata (the metadata is the same colour here for a reason!)
-But it’s still important to make the distinction between a single module, and a module plus all the external dependencies it relies on.
+But it’s still important (at least internally, probably not for end users) to make the distinction between a single module, and a module plus all the external dependencies it relies on.

 Importantly, we can take two modules with different lifecycles and combine them in a single stack.
 The definition of the stack gives us the